Fabric

 • path (Union[str, Path]) – A path to where the file(s) should be saved

-• state (Dict[str, Union[Module, Optimizer, Any]]) – A dictionary with contents to be saved.
+• state (dict[str, Union[Module, Optimizer, Any]]) – A dictionary with contents to be saved.
 If the dict contains modules or optimizers, their state-dict will be retrieved and converted automatically.

-• filter (Optional[Dict[str, Callable[[str, Any], bool]]]) – An optional dictionary containing filter callables that return a boolean indicating whether the given item should be saved (True) or filtered out (False).
+• filter (Optional[dict[str, Callable[[str, Any], bool]]]) – An optional dictionary containing filter callables that return a boolean indicating whether the given item should be saved (True) or filtered out (False).
 Each filter key should match a state key, where its filter will be applied to the state_dict generated.

 Return type: